-- a Determine the effects of decreasing the polarity of the mobile phase on the $R_t$ of the substance.
-Justify your answer. - b Construct a chromatogram that demonstrates this effect. - \\\ 21 A student wanted to determine the concentration of methane in natural gas by gas chromatography.
-After running a set of standards with a flow rate of 1 mL min-1, he determined that this was too slow and increased the flow rate for the samples to 5 mL min-1. - a Determine whether the student can generate a calibration curve. - b Determine whether it is possible to indicate the concentration of methane. - c Determine whether it is possible to indicate determine the identity of methane. - d Discuss why the student's data is or isn't valid.

-\star \star \star 22 Synthesise the chromatographic techniques into a table such as Table 4.
+- a Determine the effects of decreasing the polarity of the mobile phase on the R{\downarrow} of the substance.
+Justify your answer. - b Construct a chromatogram that demonstrates this effect. - 14 A student wanted to determine the concentration of methane in natural gas by gas chromatography.
+After running a set of standards with a flow rate of $1 \text{ mLmin}^{\mathbb{N}1}$, he determined that this was too slow and increased the flow rate for the samples to 5 mL min^{⊠1}. - a Can the student generate a calibration curve? - b Is it possible to determine the concentration of methane? - c Is it possible to determine the identity of methane? - d Is the student's data valid? - 15 Synthesise the chromatographic techniques into a table such as the one below.